NearHuscarl/BotExtended/README.md

 Usage: `/<botextended|be> [Team] [faction|f] [-e] <names|indexes|all>`

 Select a list of `BotFaction`s by either name or index to randomly spawn on startup.
-Each faction is seperated by a space. `all` argument means randomize all `BotFaction`s.
+Each faction is separated by a space. `all` argument means randomizing all `BotFaction`s.
 Add -e flag before the argument list to exclude those `BotFaction`s instead.
 Select `none` to disable spawning bot to that team.
 Team arguments ranges from `t1` to `t4`

 ```bash
 /be f sniper thug boss_jo boss_hacker
 ```

-You can use index for `BotFaction` name to shorten the command.
+You can use the index instead of `BotFaction` name to shorten the command.
 See [`listfaction`](#listfaction) for more detail.

 ```
 /be f 11 13 202 203
 ```

-Select all factions
+Select all factions.

 ```
 /be f all
 ```

-Select all except zombie factions
+Select all except zombie factions.

 ```
 /be f -e Zombie ZombieHard Boss_Zombie
 ```

-Don't spawn bots on team 3
+Don't spawn bots on team 3.

 ```
 /be f t3 none
 ```

-To select one `BotFaction` to spawn every round, simply select that `BotFaction` only and set [`factionrotation`](#factionrotation) to `0` to disable rotation
+To select one `BotFaction` to spawn every round, simply select that `BotFaction` only and set [`factionrotation`](#factionrotation) to `0` to disable rotation.

 ```bash
 /be fr 0